aleppard/argus/README.md

 * A REST API that can be used to build private virtual assistants (e.g. replacements for Alexa, Siri, etc).
 * Calculate hashes of UTF-8 text strings.
-* Additional colour decoding, naming of colour and coverting to other colour spaces.
+* Additional colour decoding, naming of colour (perhaps using ML) and also HTML colour names and coverting to other colour spaces.
+* Ability to search and return books, stories, plays, poetry, proverbs, fables, librettos, lyrics etc that are no longer under copyright.
-* Ability to search and return books that are no longer under copyright.
+* Ability to search (by name, description and using ML) and return scans of popular art works that are no longer under copyright.
 * Identify (and continue) numeric sequences.
 * Chemistry:
   * Enter chemical formula, e.g. C2H5OH and return the chemical name and